Which property of water is responsible for the attraction between... | Channels for Pearson+

 1

-Understand the concept of cohesion: Cohesion refers to the attraction between molecules of the same substance.
-In the case of water, this is due to hydrogen bonding between water molecules.

-Explore hydrogen bonding: Water molecules are polar, meaning they have a partial positive charge on one side and a partial negative charge on the other.
-This polarity allows them to form hydrogen bonds with each other.
+Begin by understanding the properties of water that contribute to its interactions with other substances.
+Water is a polar molecule, meaning it has a partial positive charge on one side and a partial negative charge on the other.

-Relate cohesion to water's properties: Cohesion is responsible for many of water's unique properties, such as surface tension, which is the result of water molecules sticking together at the surface.
+Identify the key properties of water: adhesion, cohesion, surface tension, and capillary action.
+Each of these properties describes different interactions involving water molecules.

-Differentiate cohesion from adhesion: While cohesion involves attraction between similar molecules, adhesion refers to the attraction between different substances, such as water molecules and the walls of a container.
+Adhesion refers to the attraction between water molecules and other types of molecules.
+This property is responsible for water sticking to other surfaces, such as glass or plant tissues.

 Watch next